microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 -  Content should be overlapping
    -  Former activities will be obsoleted by latter activities
-   -  The latest round of activities is sufficient to catchup the session
+   -  The latest round of activities is sufficient to catchup the livestream
 -  Side benefits: bot can backtrack and erase response

 ### Channel and transport support